williamlhunter/GoGame/README.md

 # GoGame
 I'm writing a program that allows two people to play go.
-To run it simply run `GoGame.py` in it's directory
+To run it simply run `GoGame.py` in it's directory.

 ### Phases:
 1. Get the game to work accurately in the terminal